SilkRose/Pony/stories/deternal/deternal.md

 Twilight Sparkle stood in front of her bed as her lifelong friends slept around her.
 Her horn lit up as her magic reached out, engulfing each of her friends' hearts in her magic.
 Lastly, she wrapped her own heart in the same aura.

 For a moment, she just stood there, feeling the rhythmic beating of each heart.
-As time escaped her, she felt as the influence of her magic tuned all six hearts into beating synchronously.
+Time escaped her as she focused.
+The influence of her magic tuned all six hearts into beating synchronously.
 She took a deep breath and began to recite the incantations of the spell.

 "Lifespans limited by time, link my friends onto mine.
 A curse of weakness singed on my heart, for upon each death I will hurt."

-She felt a weakness in her legs as the spell washes over her, a heaviness weighed over her heart.
-She fell to the ground as the invisible tethers tying her friends hearts to her own made themselves known.
+She felt a weakness in her legs as the spell washed over her.
+A heaviness weighed over her heart.
+She fell to the ground as the invisible tethers tying her friends' hearts to her own made themselves known.

-Tears streamed from her eyes after the realization of what she'd just done hits her.
-She was never going to outlive her friends, she just had to convince herself it was the right decision.
+Tears streamed from her eyes after the realization of what she'd just done hit her.
+She was never going to outlive her friends.
+She had just had to convince herself it was the right decision.

-As she lies there crying in a pile of herself, one of her friends takes notice.
-Pinkie Pie sees her friend in despair and goes over to comfort her.
-She wraps her hooves around her.
+As she lay there crying in a pile of herself, one of her friends took notice.
+Pinkie Pie saw her friend in despair and went over to comfort her.
+She wrapped her hooves around her.
 "Twilight, are you okay?"

-Twilight wraps her hooves around Pinkie.
+Twilight wrapped her hooves around Pinkie.
 "Pinkie…"

 "Yes?"